 Zeasorb-AF Drying Gel Side Effects

 Note: This document contains side effect information about miconazole topical.
-Some of the dosage forms listed on this page may not apply to the brand name Zeasorb-AF Drying Gel.
+Some dosage forms listed on this page may not apply to the brand name Zeasorb-AF Drying Gel.

 Along with its needed effects, miconazole topical (the active ingredient contained in Zeasorb-AF Drying Gel) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.